Our Programs

 Living Pono Plantation

 The purpose for establishing the Living Pono Plantation is three fold.
-First, we seek to employ adults with disabilities within the Green Industry at a fare wage while providing them a unique opportunity to learn and gain life skills through a positive and fun alternative work experience.
+First, we seek to employ disadvantaged populations within the Green Industry at a fare wage while providing them a unique opportunity to learn and gain life skills through a positive and fun alternative work experience.
 Secondly, by integrating several sustainable agricultural practices we will be providing Hawaii consumers with several alternatives to conventionally grown crops from the mainland as well as healing our ‘aina.
 Lastly, this system can be an invaluable teaching tool for students to learn about sustainability, a modern working ahupua’a, and to develop curriculum that is relevant to real world applications.
+The Living Pono Project partners with AES Solar as the Ag partners for the 500 acre Kūihelani project to integrate compatable agricultural practices and build island resilience for Maui County.
+The Living Pono Project employs a 100% native Hawaiian staff.
+This year our team grew with the addition of four graduates of the Lahainaluna High School Kula Kaiapuni, Hawaiian emersion, program.
+We are so proud to have these 3 young leaders from our native Hawaiian community take an active role in sustainable agriculture, responsible renewable energy projects, and island resilience.
 Come see our farm! |

 Malama Service Dogs